munificent/game-programming-patterns/book/dirty-flag.markdown

 Many games have something called a *scene graph*.
 This is a big data structure that contains all of the objects in the world.
-The rendering engine uses this to determine where on screen to draw stuff.
+The rendering engine uses this to determine where to draw stuff on the screen.

 At its simplest, a scene graph is just a flat list of objects.
-Each object has a model or some other graphic primitive, and a <span name="transform">*transform*</span>.
+Each object has a model, or some other graphic primitive, and a <span name="transform">*transform*</span>.
 The transform describes the object's position, rotation, and scale in the world.
-To move or turn an object, we just change its transform.
+To move or turn an object, we simply change its transform.

 <aside name="transform">

-The mechanics of *how* this transform is stored and manipulated is unfortunately out of scope here.
+The mechanics of *how* this transform is stored and manipulated are unfortunately out of scope here.
 The comically abbreviated summary is that it's a 4x4 matrix.
-You can make a single transform that combines two transforms -- for example translating and then rotating an object -- by multiplying the two matrices.
+You can make a single transform that combines two transforms -- for example, translating and then rotating an object -- by multiplying the two matrices.

 How and why that works is left as an exercise for the reader.